edgalbinski/The-Data-Behind-Developer-Pay-What-Drives-Market-Value-in-the-U.S.-Tech-Industry/README.md

 </p>

-- **Education:** Master’s degree holders earn the **highest average salary (~$143K)**.
-But that is **only $10k more per year** in average than developers with a Bachelor's or Professional Degree.
+- **Education:** As expected, master’s degree holders earn the **highest average salary (~$143K)**.
+But surprisingly that's **only $10k more per year** in average than developers with a Bachelor's or Professional Degree.
 - **Remote Work:** Remote professionals earn **≈ $30K more** per year than in-person workers.
+This is a very significant difference, and points to a big shift in how industry-leading developers work in today's market.
-- **Experience:** Salaries rise steeply during the **first 10 years**, then stabilize around **$150K**.
-Work experience has very strong correlation to compensation for the first 10 years of a developer's career.
+- **Experience:** Salaries rise steeply during the **first 10 years** of experience, then stabilize around **$150K** for developers with more than 10 years of experience.
+We see that work experience has very strong correlation to compensation for the first 10 years of a developer's career, but after that other factors come into play to determine compensation.
-- **Technologies:** Developers using Bash/Shell and Redis report above-average pay.
-In contrast, whether a developer uses Python, JavaScript, SQL, or HTML does not appear to have a significant impact on compensation.
+- **Technologies:** Developers using **Bash/Shell** report above-average pay.
+But whether a developer uses **Python, JavaScript, SQL, or HTML** does not appear to have a significant impact on compensation. **Redis** stands out as the database that correlates to higher compensation.
-- **Job Satisfaction:** Weak correlation with pay — satisfaction depends on more than money.
+- **Job Satisfaction:** Surprinsigly weak correlation with pay — it appears that satisfaction depends on more than money (or at least that's how respondents answered the survey).

 ---

 ## 💡 Recommendations

 1. **🎓 Invest in Practical Education**
-   - Obtain at least a **Bachelor’s degree**; a Master’s adds value but experience and portfolio work seem to matter more.
+   - Obtain at least a **Bachelor’s degree**; a Master’s adds value, but experience (specially early in the career), up-to-date skills, and a great portfolio seem to matter more.
+Of course getting a specialized Master's is a great way to develop up-to-date skills, and build a strong portfolio!

 2. **🌐 Embrace Remote Work Skills**
    - Build communication, self-management, and digital collaboration skills.
 Remote-ready developers consistently earn more.
-The analysis suggests that among developers with at least a Bachelor's degree, working remotely makes a bigger difference in compensation than a Masters or a Professional Degree.
+The analysis suggests that among developers with at least a Bachelor's degree, working remotely makes a bigger difference in compensation than having a Masters or a Professional Degree.

 3. **💻 Focus on High-Demand Technologies**
    - Prioritize **Bash/Shell**, **Python**, **JavaScript**, **SQL**, **HTML** and **modern databases** like **Redis** and **PostgreSQL**.
    - Stay alert to emerging languages (**Go**, **Rust**) to stay ahead of industry demand.
-   - Get comfortable using **MacOS** for work and earn on average about **$20k more** per year **than Windows developers**
+   - Get comfortable with MacOS for work, as **MacOS developers** earn on average about **$20k more** per year **than Windows developers**.
+Keep in mind that this could reflect what systems top-paying organizations prefer, we should not infer that developers that use Windows are worse than MacOS developers.

 4. **🧭 Study Now and be Patient With Compensation**
    - The first 10 years of a developer’s career are typically defined by a steep increase in compensation.